Skip to main content

 When the preview looks correct, use Add item.

 That action is intentionally limited.
 It stores the local manuscript record and normalized metadata, but it does not start a heavy asset acquisition pipeline on your behalf.
+If you already know that you want both the record and the scans, use Add and download instead, which chains the two operations.

 2. Register The Item In Library